How to add film grain to a video on a Mac

 Save

-The graded clip lands beside your original — watermark-free.
+The graded clip lands beside your original — one-time.

 Grain is added on purpose — it's not the same as noise you want gone